 Use this resource to answer the questions that follow.

-- Describe the role of the lymphatic system.
+- What is the main function of the lymphatic system?

-1. List three parts of the lymphatic system and their functions.
+- List three organs of the lymphatic system and their functions.